 H.B.
-1243 Author: Guillen Amends/Enacts: §11.13 Tax Code
+1243 Author: Guillen Amends/Enacts: §11.13 Tax Code Status: Pending in House Ways and Means Committee

 This bill would make it clear that two married people who had different principal residences could each receive a homestead exemption for his/her principal residence.